sgmurphy/wordpress-plugins/admin-site-enhancements/README.md

 * **Maintenance Mode**.
 Show a simple maintenance message.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom page / browser tab title and use WYSIWYG editor, image / solid color background and custom CSS.
 * **Redirect 404**.
 Perform 301 (permanent) redirect to the homepage for all 404 (not found) pages.
 [ASE Pro](https://www.wpase.com/rdme-to-web) adds option to set custom redirect URL.
 * **Display System Summary**.
 Show web server software, PHP version, database software and server IP address in the "At a Glance" dashboard widget.
 [ASE Pro](https://www.wpase.com/rdme-to-web) also shows the size of the site, database and root, wp-content, plugins, themes and upload folders.
 * **Search Engines Visibility Status**.
 Show admin bar status and admin notice when search engines are set to be discouraged from indexing the site.
+[ASE Pro](https://www.wpase.com/rdme-to-web) adds a way to prevent dev / staging sites from having search engine visibility enabled.

 [**See all features >>**](https://www.wpase.com/features/)